vernondcole/learn-salt/README.md

 Install [git](https://git-scm.com/downloads).
 If on Linux, use your package manager.
 If on Windows, please select the option to
-"`Use Get and optional Unix tools from the Windows Command Prompt`".
+"`Use Git and optional Unix tools from the Windows Command Prompt`".
 It will make your life easier.
-Many lessons assume that these utilities are present.
+Many lessons assume that these utilities are present, and the conflicts with similarly named DOS commands are rare.
+Also select the option to "checkout as-is, commit as-is" so that git does not foul up any Windows-friendly file's line endings.
+Python (and Salt) do not care.

 Clone [1] [this git repository](https://github.com/vernondcole/learn-salt) onto your target environment -- which should be the workstation where you plan to do the lessons.
 You will control your bevy